California Recording Law

 California Wiretapping Law

 California's wiretapping law is a "two-party consent" law.
 California makes it a crime to record or eavesdrop on any confidential communication, including a private conversation or telephone call, without the consent of all parties to the conversation.
 See Cal.
 Penal Code § 632.
-The statute applies to "confidential communications" -- i.e., conversations in which the participants have an expectation of privacy.
-A California court has ruled that this statute applies to the use of hidden video cameras to record conversations as well.
+The statute applies to "confidential communications" -- i.e., conversations in which one of the parties has an objectively reasonable expectation that no one is listening in or overhearing the conversation.
+See Flanagan v.
+Flanagan, 41 P.3d 575, 576-77, 578-82 (Cal.
+2002).
+A California appellate court has ruled that this statute applies to the use of hidden video cameras to record conversations as well.
 See California v.
 Gibbons, 215 Cal.
 App.
-3d 1204 (1989).
-If you are operating in California, you should always get the consent of all parties before recording any conversation that common sense tells you might be "private" or "confidential."
-In addition to subjecting you to criminal prosecution, violating the California wiretapping law can expose you to a civil lawsuit for damages by an injured party.
-See Cal.
-Penal Code § 637.2.
+3d 1204 (Cal Ct.
+App.
+1989).

 Consult The Reporters Committee for Freedom of the Press's Can We Tape?: California for more information on California wiretapping law.